 Clarksville Middle School is your school.
 The faculty, staff, and administration hope you will enjoy it, honor it, and grow from the time you spend here as a student.
-We continue to emphasize the three R's at CMS, where students are Respectful, Responsible, and Ready to Learn each and every day.
+We continue to emphasize P.R.I.D.E, where students exhibit the following: (P=Positive, R=Respectful, I=Integrity, D=Dedicated, E=Empaphetic) characteristics each and every day.
 This handbook aims to help you become aware of your privileges, opportunities, and responsibilities as a citizen of this school community.